enocol/vet_clinic_database/README.md

 ### Install

-Install PostgreSQL 16 and follow the commands found in the cloned repository
+Install PostgreSQL 16 and follow the commands found in the cloned repository as stated above.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>